Hydrogen bromide

-Hydrogen bromide is the inorganic compound with the formula HBr.
+Hydrogen bromide is the inorganic compound with the formula HBr|auto=1.
 It is a hydrogen halide consisting of hydrogen and bromine.
 A colorless gas, it dissolves in water, forming hydrobromic acid, which is saturated at 68.85% HBr by weight at room temperature.
 Aqueous solutions that are 47.6% HBr by mass form a constant-boiling azeotrope mixture that boils at 124.3 °C. Boiling less concentrated solutions releases H_{2}O until the constant-boiling mixture composition is reached.

 Hydrogen bromide, and its aqueous solution, hydrobromic acid, are commonly used reagents in the preparation of bromide compounds.